This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please see our full Disclosure and Privacy Policy.

-It does take a bit of time to prepare this sausage stuffing recipe, but the results are so worth it.
+It takes a bit of time to prepare this sausage stuffing recipe, but the results are worth it.

 And just for the record, this recipe makes enough stuffing for a crowd.
 If you're serving a smaller group, I suggest halving the recipe.
 I hope you love it as much as I do!